 Being in a car accident can lead to many short and long-term consequences for victims and their families.
 Some common injuries victims of car accidents can face include broken bones, severe bruising, fractures, and head, neck, and spine trauma, among others.
 Dealing with the aftermath of a car accident can mean ongoing trips to doctors and specialists, missed time at work, and lost time with friends and family.
-We do not believe that you should have to go through this trying period alone.
+We do not believe you should go through this trying period alone.

 What kinds of compensation you are entitled to will vary depending on the facts of your case.
-To learn more about what you may be able to expect from a drunk driving lawsuit, contact Schuler, Halvorson, Weisser, Zoeller, Overbeck & Baxter P.A. today.
+For insights into potential outcomes of a drunk driving lawsuit, reach out to [firm-name today.